skaradimitriou/Foodie/README.md

 This app was developed as a side project. <br/>
 The Users of this application can : <br/>
 • Sign-up (Register) & Sign-in (Login) <br/>
+• Reset their account password <br/>
 • Search recipes by recipe categories (meal type, dish type) <br/>
 • Find recipes by filtering by meal type, dish type and calorie range (min - max) <br/>
+• Add / Remove a recipe to favorites <br/>
 • Upload user photo to profile <br/>
-• Add / Remove a recipe to favorites <br/>
+• Edit their profile data (username, email, phone number) <br/>

 <br/>